zwicker-group/py-pde/docs/paper/paper.md

 visualizing results from vector calculus.
 Here, the excellent integration of `matplotlib` [@matplotlib] into ipython jupyter notebooks [@ipython] allows for an efficient workflow.

-The `py-pde` package achievs the flexibility by a consinstent object-oriented implementation, where each component can be easily extended and some can even be used in isolation.
+One of the advantages of the `py-pde` package is its flexibilit, stemming from a consistent object-oriented implementation, where each component can be extended and some can even be used in isolation.
 For instance, the numba-compiled finite-difference operators, which support flexible boundary conditions, can be applied to `numpy.ndarrays` directly, e.g., in custom applications.